RomlaTao/Predict_Loan_App-BE/ml-model-service/README.md

-# ML Model API - Loan Prediction Service
+# ML Model Service - Loan Prediction Service

 ## Overview
-This is a refactored ML Model API service that provides loan prediction capabilities using machine learning models.
-The service is built with FastAPI and integrates with RabbitMQ for asynchronous message processing.
+This is a refactored ML Model Service that provides loan prediction capabilities using machine learning models.
+The service is built with FastAPI and integrates with RabbitMQ for asynchronous message processing and Eureka for service discovery.

 ## Architecture